ryanallen/words-of-my-perfect-teacher/README.md

 *klu sgrub* (1st-2nd century), Indian master, one of the [Six Ornaments](#six-ornaments).
 He expounded the teachings of the [Middle Way](#middle-way) and composed numerous philosophical and medical treatises.

 ## Nālandā
-the birthplace near Rajagriha of the [Buddha's](#buddha) disciple [Sariputra](#sariputra), which much later, starting in the time of the Gupta kinds (5th century), became one of the great centres of learning in Buddhist India.
+the birthplace near Rajagriha of the [Buddha's](#buddha) disciple [Sariputra](#sariputra), which much later, starting in the time of the Gupta kinds (5th century), became one of the great centers of learning in Buddhist India.
 It was destroyed around 1200 A.D.

 ## Namcho Mingyur Dorje
 *gnam chos mi 'gyur rdo rje*, a famous [treasure discoverer](#treasure-discoverer) of the 16th century.